 With December fast approaching, many of us will be decorating our homes for the festive season… but what can we do when there isn’t enough space for a traditional Christmas tree?
-Try one of these creative Christmas tree ideas instead, of course!
+Try one of these creative space saving Christmas tree ideas instead, of course!

 1. String light Christmas tree

 You can ditch the tree when fairy lights and ornaments alone look this good!
 Using removable adhesive hooks and tape, this non-traditional Christmas tree is jaw droopingly good!

 So Scandi and so stylish, it’s hard not to love this simple dowel Christmas tree by Jelanie Shop.
 The design of this tree is quite straight forward so it could make for a fun DIY project!